launchdarkly-labs/ld-experiment-data-export-s3/README.md

   "variation_index": 1,
   "reason_kind": "FALLTHROUGH",
   "metadata": {
-    "source": "launchdarkly-python-hook",
+    "source": "launchdarkly-python-hook" or "launchdarkly-php-wrapper",
     "version": "1.0"
   }
 }
 ```

-## Next Steps: Analytics Platform Integration
+## Analytics Platform Integration

-Once your data is flowing to S3, you'll need to configure your analytics platform to consume it.
+Once your data is flowing to S3, configure your analytics platform to consume it.

 ### For Databricks Users

-See [DATABRICKS_INTEGRATION.md](DATABRICKS_INTEGRATION.md) for guidance on:
+See [hello-python/DATABRICKS_INTEGRATION.md](hello-python/DATABRICKS_INTEGRATION.md) for guidance on:
 - Auto Loader configuration
 - Sample analysis queries
 - Performance optimization tips
-- Troubleshooting guidance

 **Note**: The Databricks integration guide is provided as a starting point and has not been tested.
 Please verify and adapt the configuration for your environment.